robinssq/api-docs/docs/tagmerchant.rst

 Adding Information for the Page View Tag
 ----------------------------------------

 The page view tag goes on every page except for pages with PII.
-Remember to change "ACCOUNT NAME" to your Narrativ account name.
+Remember to change "accountname" to your Narrativ account name.

-Below is another example of what your implementation might look like.
+The example below is what your implementation might look like.
 Don't copy and paste it as is.
 Insert the page view information into our data layer using Javascript before loading the Narrativ tag.

 ::